Medical Schools with DEI Offices

 Community, Professional Proficiency and Student Success (CaPS)

-The University of Missouri School of Medicine commits to “Creat[ing] and maintain a welcoming and engaging learning and work environment that instills a sense of belonging for every member.”
+The University of Missouri School of Medicine commits to “Creat[ing] and maintaining a welcoming and engaging learning and work environment that instills a sense of belonging for every member.”

 CaPS Associate Dean for Preprofessional Programs Laura Henderson Kelley was previously Associate Dean for Diversity and Inclusion.